APCA is currently accepting, processing and approving applications for this examination – Apply Today!

-The Physicians’ Vascular Interpretation (PVI) examination is now on demand!
+The Physicians’ Vascular Interpretation (PVI) examination is offered year-round!

 As of January 1, 2018: These eligibility requirements can be used to apply

 The PVI examination tests basic vascular knowledge and skills essential to physicians practicing vascular surgery and vascular medicine.
 The RPVI examination assesses Applicants’ understanding of vascular anatomy and hemodynamics as well as ultrasound result interpretation.

-The Registered Physician in Vascular Interpretation® (RPVI®) certification is awarded by APCA, the Alliance for Certification & Advancement, a new Council created to meet the specific needs of physicians.
+The Registered Physician in Vascular Interpretation® (RPVI®) certification is awarded by APCA.
 To earn your RPVI certification you must pass the PVI examination.

 Look through the tabs below for more information on the RPVI examination, application and administration information, and the review materials available to you.
-If you would like to sign-up now, please visit MY APCA.
+When you are read to apply, please visit MY APCA.

 PVI Examination Overview